Focuszaa/infrastructure-as-code/cdk/codepipeline/README.md

-# Welcome to your CDK Python project!
+# Creating CodePieline by using CDK Python

-This is a blank project for CDK development with Python.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.